-Brazil’s Amazon territory is full of surprises, not least the white sand Island of Love that you can see from Alter do Chão – a laid-back village on the Tapajós River with one of the finest freshwater beaches in the world.
+Brazil’s Amazon territory is full of surprises for those keen on adventure cruising, not least the white sand Island of Love that you can see from Alter do Chão – a laid-back village on the Tapajós River with one of the finest freshwater beaches in the world.
 The island is visible during the dry season and you can canoe out to it in Lago Verde, a pristine lagoon where you can get close to the wildlife – birds and turtles.
 Watch out for sloths while trekking up the hills outside the village.
 As you look back down on the river’s clear blue water and its white-sand beaches, you’ll see it’s not called “the Caribbean in Brazil” for nothing.
 A new cruise terminal here means it’s only going to get more popular.

 Silversea’s 16-day South America cruise calls at Alter do Chão, Manaus and Santarém during its return trip from Barbados to the Amazon River, departing 10 November 2018, from £4,320pp, two sharing, cruise only (0207 340 0700; silversea.com).